 Crepe Filling Ideas

 You can fill the crepes with basically anything you would want.
-I’m a fan of fruits in my crepes.
-You could even go with something as simple as peanut butter and jelly or jam and powdered sugar if you didn’t want to cook anything else other than the crepe.
-Or dare I say, Nutella!
+One of my favorite ways to have crepes is to fill them with fresh fruit.
+You could even go with something as simple as peanut butter and jelly or jam and powdered sugar if you didn't want to cook anything else other than the crepe.
+A chocolate spread or fudge sauce would be great, or dare I say Nutella or even cookie butter!
 Yum!

 How to Make Chocolate Crepes

-In a medium sized bowl mix all ingredients (flour, cocoa powder, milk, water, eggs, salt) with a whisk until smooth.
+In a medium-sized mixing bowl, mix all ingredients (flour, cocoa powder, milk, water, eggs, salt) with a whisk until smooth.
+You could also use an electric mixer for this.
 Let the crepe batter chill in the refrigerator for 30 minutes.
 Heat a non-stick frying pan over medium heat and brush with melted butter.
-Pour 2 to 3 tablespoons of batter into the center of the pan and tilt the pan in all directions to cover the bottom evenly.
-Cook about 1 minute or until browned on the bottom.
+You could also spray the pan with kitchen spray.
+Pour 2 to 3 tablespoons of batter about the size of a small ladleful of batter into the center of the pan and tilt the pan in all directions to cover the bottom evenly.
+Cook for about 1 minute or until browned on the bottom.

 Tips For Chocolate Crepes